 Jun Masuda.
 Jun Masuda has been a member of our board of directors since October 2020.
-He has also served as a member of the board directors of Line Digital Frontier Corporation, one of our wholly owned subsidiaries in Japan, since August 2020 and Executive Corporate Officer and Entertainment Company CEO at LY Corporation since October 2023.
-Previously, Mr. Masuda served as President and Representative Director,

-Chief Product Officer of Z Entertainment Corporation, formerly a subsidiary of Z Holdings Corporation ("Z Holdings"), between April 2021 and September 2023 and Director and Senior Managing Corporate Officer of Z Holdings between March 2021 to September 2023.
+He has also served as a member of the board directors of LDF since August 2020 and Executive Corporate Officer and Entertainment Company CEO at LY Corporation since October 2023.
+Previously, Mr. Masuda served as President and Representative Director, Chief Product Officer of Z Entertainment Corporation, formerly a subsidiary of Z Holdings Corporation ("Z Holdings"), between April 2021 and September 2023 and Director and Senior Managing Corporate Officer of Z Holdings between March 2021 to September 2023.
 We believe that Mr. Masuda is qualified to serve on our board of directors based on his knowledge of our company and leadership experiences.